white-and-red houses

 • I would recommend you to explicitly choose your own funds to invest in and not rely on the investment plan set in Fundrise.
 Again, this is based on my experience.

 • This is more of an observation.
 There were many people who called out they started investing with Fundrise around the same time as I, but they were up by decent margins.
 Something in common about all of these folks who aligned with this did a one-time bulk investment into Fundrise and not much, if any, additional contributions thereafter.
-I chuck this up to mainly timing, but it’s something to think about.
+I chuck this up to mainly timing and luck, but it’s something to think about.
 Just do a single bulk investment and walk away or follow more of a common DCA strategy?
 Choose what you think works best for you.

 One last thing I would like to share is the liquidation process.
 I made the official request on October 3, 2023 and my request was processed on January 4, 2024.
 That’s right, just over 3 months.14 It unfortunately, just so happened that nearly $1,000 in value of my account was lost between when I requested liquidation and my request being processed.
 Again, I chuck this up to timing and it does go back to my personal investing style and the ability to have greater control and flexibility.
 The ACH to transfer funds was processed only a couple days later15.
 It was known to me that it would take time to process a liquidation and reality is the total time really just depends when you make the request, as all redemptions are evaluated in the beginning of the next quarter.
 Something I was not aware of (which entirely is my own responsibility- Fundrise does make you aware of this), the value of your portfolio for redemption is determined by the last day of the quarter in which you requested the redemption- not the day you request it.
 Someone did reach out to me to let me know that during the liquidation request you are also informed of this as well.16 I felt I found the perfect time to exit to stop the bleeding, but it turns out my account bled more and I all could do was sit and watch.
-This goes back to my comment on greater flexibility and control.
-My personal circumstance, this was not really an issue- again just something to make sure you’re aware of.
+This again, goes back to my comment on greater flexibility and control.
+My personal circumstance, this was not really an issue nor did it create a hardship- but just something to make sure you’re aware of.

 It was a great experience while it lasted, but it’s time to move on and re-invest my money where I’ll gain that greater flexibility and control that fits my personal investing style.
-Of course, I’ll keep rooting for Fundrise to be successful- especially since I will keep my iPO funds in the platform in hopes one day it provides a positive return as a long-term investment.
+Of course, I’ll keep rooting for Fundrise to be successful- especially since I will keep my iPO funds in the platform in hopes one day it provides a positive return as a “long-term investment”.

 Happy investing!